flotwig/ringo/DESIGN.md

 `[Sequence Number]~[Command] [Arguments]\r\n`

-The sequence number begins at 0 and rolls over once it reaches 2048.
-Each Ringo has an independent sequence.
+The sequence number begins at 0 and each Ringo has an independent sequence.

+Data packets have their own independent sequence numbers, which are discussed more later.

 ### Hello Message

 A client sends an initial message to a POC.
-Upon receiving this message, the POC will send the client a copy if its RTT Vector.
+Upon receiving this message, the POC will send the client a copy if its RTT Vector and ping the client.

 Example:
 `HELO`